arkoc/L2-interop/docs/atomic-swaps.md

 # Atomic Swaps with Local Verification

-This document proposes an approach on solving asset interop beetween chains with Atomic Swaps.
-It doesn't require standardatized cross-chain messaging protocol, does not introduce new trust-assumptions and it's open and permisionless for any networks to join.
-[This protocol](https://ethereum-magicians.org/t/cross-chain-asset-bridging-with-atomic-swaps-and-local-verification/22444) leverages the improved version of HTLCs (called PreHTLC) along with recent develpomnents in Local Verificaiton methonds like running a Light Client in the browser.
-In essence this protocol introduces a mechanisms for Solving user's intents with Atomic Swaps.
+This proposal introduces an approach to solving asset interoperability between chains using Atomic Swaps.
+It does not require a standardized cross-chain messaging protocol, does not introduce new trust assumptions, and is open and permissionless for any network to join.
+[This protocol](https://ethereum-magicians.org/t/cross-chain-asset-bridging-with-atomic-swaps-and-local-verification/22444) leverages an improved version of HTLCs (called PreHTLC) alongside recent developments in local verification methods, such as running a light client in the browser (e.g. Helios).

 ## Fundamentals

-This aproach prioritized designing the protocol around 2 foundamental pillars:

 - **Trustless** - Users should be able to move assets between chains without ever losing control of their funds.
 - **Permissionless** - Networks should be able to join the protocol without approvals or gatekeepers.

-## Intents with PreHTLC and Local Verification
+## Intents with PreHTLC

+PreHTLC introduces three major improvements over classic HTLCs:

+- Secret management is delegated to the Solver
+- Users can select multiple Solvers to fulfill the transaction, addressing the liveness issue
+- Introduces a reward/slash mechanism to incentivize Solvers to act in a timely manner

+## Wolkthrough

 Let's walk through how the [PreHTLC protocol](https://docs.train.tech/protocol/atomic-swaps-prehtlc) works end-to-end when Alice wants to transfer 1 ETH from Starknet to Optimism.